w3f/educhain/docs/upgrade.md

 ## Compiling your WASM Blob

-Getting your wasm blob is as simple as compiling your runtime:
+Getting your WASM blob is as simple as compiling your runtime:

 ```sh
 cargo build --release
 ```

-Your blob should be under `target/release/wbuild`
+Your blob should be under `target/release/wbuild/educhain-runtime/educhain_runtime.compressed.wasm`

 ## Obtaining your runtime hash